HTTP/S Remote Proxy Recorder

 We recommend to use always Firefox as Web Browser 2.

-- Import the Proxy Server CA Root Certificate into the Web Browser 2.
+- Import the Proxy Recorder CA Root Certificate into the Web Browser 2

-- Configure the Network Settings of Web Browser 2 to use the Proxy Server.
+- Configure the Network Settings of Web Browser 2 to use the Proxy Server, or alternatively (recommended) install the RealLoad Web Browser Extension in Web Browser 2.

 Additional note: Before you start recording a Web surfing session in Web Browser 2, you must always clear the browser cache.